-Artificial Intelligence has become one of the biggest narratives of the technology sector.
-AI promises to boost productivity across all business sectors with the use of intelligent and adaptive software.
-AI helps organizations become more efficient by automating increasingly complex tasks, increase yields across different processes, and helps companies manage workflows at an organizational level.
-According to leading consulting firm McKinsey, AI could add $13 trillion to the global economy by end of this decade.
+Artificial Intelligence has become one of the most prominent narratives of the technology sector.
+AI promises to boost productivity across all business sectors using intelligent and adaptive software.
+AI helps organizations become more efficient by automating increasingly complex tasks, increasing yields across different processes, and assisting companies in managing workflows at an organizational level.
+According to leading consulting firm McKinsey, AI could add $13 trillion to the global economy by the end of this decade.

-One of the biggest reasons that investors should add exposure to AI companies in their portfolios is that it has applications across a very large number of industries.
+One of the biggest reasons investors should add exposure to AI companies in their portfolios is its applications across many industries.
 AI has accelerated digitization across all sectors, thus giving AI a tailwind.
 In a 2020 survey of 1030 companies, nearly 28% of companies in the Health, Finance, Automotive, FMCG, Technology, and Telecom industries increased their investment in AI systems through the pandemic.
-With the emergence of the cloud, AI is more accessible than ever as small companies and businesses did not have resources to build such systems before.
-AI is poised to get more powerful and effective over the next few years due to IoT (Internet of Things), an increase in smart sensors and smart devices will lead AI to become a ubiquitous part of our lives.
+With the emergence of the cloud, AI is more accessible than ever, as small companies and businesses did not have the resources to build such systems before.
+AI is poised to get more powerful and effective over the next few years due to IoT (Internet of Things); an increase in intelligent sensors and smart devices will lead AI to become a ubiquitous part of our lives.

-Here are some of the best stocks to consider for those wanting exposure to the growth of Artificial Intelligence –
+Here are some of the best stocks to consider for those wanting exposure to the growth of Artificial Intelligence & machine learning in Canada –

 1. Kinaxis Inc. (TSE: KSX)

-Kinaxis is a SaaS (Software-as-a-Service) company that specializes in supply chain management.
-The company operates on the cloud and helps clients use AI to optimize supply chains and make them more informed on their entire business and drive cost-efficiency.
-The software helps clients gain visibility on their entire supply chain and plan resources better by use of simulations and prevention of inventory obsolescence.
-Traditional supply chain management software involves a number of software for different vendors and is heavily excel dependent.
+Kinaxis is a SaaS (Software-as-a-Service) company specializing in supply chain management.
+The company operates on the cloud and helps clients use AI to optimize supply chains, make them more informed on their entire business, and drive cost-efficiency.
+The software allows clients to gain visibility on their supply chain and plan resources better by using simulations and preventing inventory obsolescence.
+Traditional supply chain management software involves many software applications for different vendors and is heavily excel dependent.
 Kinaxis helps integrate all a companies vendors and logistics providers/departments under one software on the cloud and gives the company an organizational view of their supply chain.
 As supply chains are getting more complex, Kinaxis AI is helping companies better understand, control, and adapt to their increasing size.

-Kinaxis has clients across a range of industries like consumer technology, aerospace/defense, industrials, pharmaceuticals/healthcare, automotive, and FMCG.
-Kinaxis has a large number of blue-chip clients such as Nikon, Qualcomm, Lockheed Martin, Toyota, Asics, etc. which proves the efficacy and real-world impact of its product.
-The company has gained from a tailwind from COVID as the world was forced to shift towards eCommerce, thus giving the supply-chain and logistics business a big boost.
+Kinaxis has clients across various industries like consumer technology, aerospace/defence, industrials, pharmaceuticals/healthcare, automotive, and FMCG.
+Moreover, Moreover, Kinaxis has many blue-chip clients such as Nikon, Qualcomm, Lockheed Martin, Toyota, Asics, etc., which proves its product’s efficacy and real-world impact.
+In addition, the company has gained from a tailwind from COVID as the world was forced to shift towards eCommerce, thus giving the supply-chain and logistics business a big boost.

 2. Docebo (TSE: DCBO)

 Docebo is a SaaS company that uses its cloud-based AI platform to provide customized e-learning services to organizations for service learning and upskilling.
-Technology is changing the workplace at a speed never seen before as businesses are adapting to changing markets and products.
-This has lead to the creation of a huge market for e-learning and upskilling service providers.
-Docebo has found great success with marquee clients such as Netflix, Uber, and Starbucks.
+Technology is changing the workplace at a speed never seen before as businesses adapt to changing markets and products.
+This has led to the massive demand for e-learning and upskilling service providers.
+As a result, Docebo has found great success with marquee clients like Netflix, Uber, and Starbucks.
 Having a client roster of blue-chip clients is a positive sign for investors as it shows the real-world success of a company’s product.

 Like most technology companies, Docebo has benefitted very handsomely from COVID as many companies were forced to hire work-from-home employees and needed online training services.
-Furthermore, COVID has led to a systemic shift towards work-from-home, which should lead to long-term tailwinds for Docebo.
+Furthermore, COVID has led to a systemic shift towards work-from-home, leading to long-term tailwinds for Docebo.

 3. VIQ Solutions (TSE: VQS)

 VIQ Solutions is a developer of AI-powered digital content creation and management software for organizations.
-The company uses AI to provide services such as transcription, image recognition, video tagging, etc. The company allows organizations to automate processes such as data capture, cataloging, documentation, etc.
+The company uses AI to provide services such as transcription, image recognition, video tagging, etc. In addition, the company allows organizations to automate processes such as data capture, cataloging, documentation, etc.

-The company is finding success in areas such as healthcare, law enforcement, legal industry, insurance, and generic businesses.
-The company has benefitted from COVID as court proceedings, business meetings, and doctor consultations were forced to digital.
+The company is finding success in healthcare, law enforcement, legal industry, insurance, and generic businesses.
+In addition, the company has benefitted from COVID-19, which has forced court proceedings, business meetings, and doctor consultations to digital.

-In law enforcement and insurance, their software is used to create quick on-site incident reports that are instantly tagged and upload to the cloud for processing.
-In the legal industry and in generic businesses, their product is used to transcribe minutes of court sessions, depositions, and meetings.
+In law enforcement and insurance, their software creates quick on-site incident reports that are instantly tagged and uploaded to the cloud for processing.
+In addition, their product transcribes minutes of court sessions, depositions, and meetings in the legal industry and generic businesses.
 Another example is of its application is the use of its transcription software by doctors in hospitals which saves doctors valuable time and increases their efficiency.
 The company also provides real-time translation of dictations in 40 languages.